-Both centers and institutes provide an organizational base for university mission-related activities in one or more academic areas.
-They pursue activities that may include, but are not limited to, interdisciplinary research involving faculty and students from a variety of internal administrative structures, offering continuing education activities related to their area(s) of interest, or facilitating efforts of the department, school, college, or university to obtain extramural funding in specific areas.
-Both serve as a formalized link between the academic community and the professional community in the area(s) of interest.
+A centerBoth centers and institutes provides an organizational base for university research mission-related activities in a givenone or more academic area or closely related areas.
+They pursue activities that may include, but are not limited to, It often provides a vehicle for interdisciplinary research in a given area involving faculty and students from a variety of internal administrative structures.
+It may be involved in the offering of continuing education activities related to its their area(s) of interest. or facilitating efforts of the department, school, college, or university to obtain extramural funding The center structure may facilitate efforts of the college or university to obtain extramural funding in specific areas.
+It Both serves as a formalized link between the academic community and the professional community in the area(s) of focusinterest.